RafiMoldovsky/WaterReservoir/README.md

 npm install

 **Usage**
-1. Start the Django development server.
+1. In the backend directory, start the Django development server.
 python manage.py runserver

 2. In a separate terminal, change into the frontend directory and start the React development server.